cysouw/diathesis/text/c02_structure.md

 b.
 Er berichtet alles an den Vorstand.
 :::

 In the discussion of diatheses in this book I consistently distinguish ~~governed applicatives [PBJ › OBJ]~~ and ~~governed antipassives [OBJ › PBJ]~~ when the prepositional phrase is a governed preposition.
 An example of a governed applicative is the diathesis between *arbeiten an* 'to work on' (with a governed preposition *an*) and *bearbeiten* 'to edit, adapt' [@next], see [@sec:preverb-governed-applicative].
 An example of a governed antipassive is the diathesis between *beklagen* 'to lament' and *sich beklagen* 'to complain' (with a governed preposition *über*) [@nnext], see [@sec:reflexive-accusative-antipassive].
-However, the differentiation between the governed and non-governed applicative/antipassive does not currently allow for any promising semantic or structural generalisations, so this differentiation might grammatically be unnecessary.
+However, the differentiation between the governed and non-governed applicative/antipassive does not currently allow for any promising semantic or structural generalisations, so this differentiation might grammatically be unnecessary to explain German sentence structure.

 ::: ex
 ~~Governed applicative [PBJ › OBJ]~~